 - Shaved ham and swiss melt (hold the caramelized onions)

-Salads (for all salads, hold the bread that accompanies each dish):
+For all salads, hold the bread that accompanies each dish:

 - Cranberry pecan chicken salad (hold the cranberries; ask for oil and vinegar instead of Italian dressing)